MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens2-language-support.md

 - German (Germany)
 - Italian (Italy)
 - Japanese (Japan)
-- Spanish (Mexico)
 - Spanish (Spain)

-Windows Mixed Reality is also available in the following languages.
+HoloLens 2 is also available in the following languages.
 However, this support does not include speech commands or dictation features.

 - Chinese Traditional (Taiwan and Hong Kong)
 - Dutch (Netherlands)
 - Korean (Korea)
-- Changing language or keyboard

 > [!NOTE]
 > Your speech and dictation language depends on the Windows display language.
 >
+# Changing language or keyboard

 To change the Windows display language, region, or keyboard settings, use the start gesture to open the **Start** menu, and then select **Settings** > **Time and Language** > **Language**.